 Anyone who needs to have consistent rules about applying copyright law in their organization.

-Is the course based on U.S. copyright law?
+Is this course based on U.S. copyright law?

 Although many librarians participate in this course, the course is ideal for anyone or organization.
 Every institution and organization, for profit or nonprofit, would benefit from a written Copyright Policy or Guidelines.